-Here are 5 tax deductions you don’t want to miss before the end of the year:
+Here are 10 smart tax moves that you absolutely don’t want to miss out on before the end of the year:

 Learn More: Valuing Non-Cash Donations for Taxes